 Obtaining useful scientific results from an image often requires the application of image analysis tools.
 Many of the most commonly used tools are illustrated in this exercise using one terrestrial image and two astronomical images.
 The following is intended only as a brief summary of the basic concepts.

-A CCD image consists of a rectangular array of cells called pixels, each of which is assigned a number (the ANALOGUE TO DIGITAL UNIT or ADU COUNT) which is proportional to the brightness of the image at that location.
-For the images in this exercise, the range of ADU values is 0 to 65536 or 216; i.e., there are 16 bits assigned to hold the value of each pixel.
-A single image is inherently monochromatic ('black and white') so that the display program normally converts the ADU counts to shades of gray, a so-called 'grayscale' image.
+A CCD image consists of a rectangular array of cells called pixels, each of which is assigned a number (the Analogue to Digital Unit or ADU count) which is proportional to the brightness of the image at that location.
+For the images in this exercise, the range of ADU values is 0 to 65536 or 210; i.e., there are 16 bits assigned to hold the value of each pixel.
+A single image is inherently monochromatic (black and white) so that the display program normally converts the ADU counts to shades of gray, a so-called 'grayscale' image.
 Since most computer video systems can only display 8 bits of grayscale (256 shades), it is necessary to select the minimum and maximum ADU counts corresponding to the black and white levels, respectively.
-This can be done either by adjusting the contrast/brightness control or by using the HISTOGRAM TOOL.
+This can be done either by adjusting the contrast/brightness control or by using the histogram tool.
 The histogram is a plot of the number of pixels at each ADU level.
 The user adjusts the minimum and maximum level using the mouse and the arrows at the bottom of the histogram.

 The x and y coordinates of individual pixels can be read directly by moving around the image with the mouse.
 One can display multiple images at the same time, and rotate, expand and contract selected images.
 Images may also be added, subtracted, multiplied, and divided by either constants or other images.

-The gravscale representation of an image can be converted to a PSEUDO-COLOR IMAGE by changing the COLOR PALETTE, i.e. the mapping of ADU levels to a sequence of colors.
+The grayscale representation of an image can be converted to a pseudo-color image by changing the color palette, i.e. the mapping of ADU levels to a sequence of colors.
 These are not true colors in the sense that of a color photograph, but it is sometimes useful to choose a color palette to emphasize small intensity differences, particularly in extended objects such as nebulae.

 The lab uses three sample images to illustrate some of these image analysis tools.
-The images of M42 and M57 were taken with the RIGEL TELESCOPE in Arizona, while the Chapel image was taken with a regular digital camera.
-CHAPEL.FTS is an image of the Danforth Chapel near the Iowa Memorial Union.
-M42.FTS is an image of the well known star formation region M42 (The Great Orion Nebula) in the sword of Orion.
+The images of M42 and M57 were taken with the Rigel telescope in Arizona, while the Chapel image was taken with a regular digital camera.

+Chapel.fts is an image of the Danforth Chapel near the Iowa Memorial Union.

+M42.fts is an image of the well known star formation region M42 (The Great Orion Nebula) in the sword of Orion.
 It is about 400 pc distant.
 The total mass of the nebula is about 106 solar masses.
 The central part of the nebula containing the 4 Trapezium stars is overexposed and cannot be seen clearly.
-M57.FTS is an image of the Ring Nebula, a famous example of a planetary nebula (the reason the name planetary nebula was coined is probably because these objects are similar in appearance to faint planets when viewed with modest-sized telescopes -- both look like fuzzy disks).
-The object consists of a central hot star and a surrounding cloud of gas.
+M57.fts is an image of the Ring Nebula, a famous example of a planetary nebula.
+'The object consists of a central hot star and a surrounding cloud of gas.
 The gas is glowing because of ionization from ultraviolet radiation from the central star.
-The Ring Nebula, shown in Figure 1, is one of the brightest of all planetaries, but imaging it with small telescopes is difficult, since it is guite small and the central star is very faint (V=15).
+The Ring Nebula, shown in Figure 1, is one of the brightest of all planetaries, but imaging it with small telescopes is difficult, since it is quite small and the central star is very faint (V=15).
 The distance to the Ring Nebula is about 700 pc.

-2. Procedure
+Procedure